Valentin submarine pens: Bombing

 The factory was abandoned, and four weeks after the bombing, the area was occupied by the British Army's XXX Corps, which captured Bremen after a five-day battle.

 Post war

 After the war, when the machine tools had been removed, further bombing of Valentin was carried out.
 Beginning in March 1946, Project Ruby was a joint Anglo-American affair to investigate the use of penetration bombs against heavily protected concrete targets.
+The Valentin-bunker was bombed with inert (non-explosive) loads to protect nearby buildings and civilians, to test things like penetration capability and strength of the bomb-shell during impact.

-The U-boat pen Nordsee III and subterranean bunkers on the island of Heligoland were also selected as targets for this testing.
+The U-boat pen Nordsee III and subterranean bunkers on the uninhabited island of Heligoland were subjected to explosive-loaded bombs to study aspects of huge explosions on massive concrete buildings.

 Bombs were carried by Avro Lancasters from No. 15 Squadron RAF and US Boeing B-29 Superfortress and Boeing B-17 Flying Fortress aircraft operating from RAF Marham.
 Around 140 sorties were flown, testing a range of different bombs.